Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Analysis VAE-COG

 \subsection{Cascade Analysis}

-The Cascade of Gaussians is faster on accounts of 2 parts: Firstly it is cascade of simple-to-complex classifiers (CHP to RGA) and averaging over the performance (seen in figure), we see an improvement in speed of operation since the simpler cases of classification outweigh the complex ones.
+The CoG is faster on two accounts : Firstly it is cascade of simple-to-complex classifiers, CHP to RGA, and averaging over the performance (seen in figure), we see an improvement in speed of operation, since the simpler cases of classification outweigh the complex ones.
 Secondly it models the image as a spatio-temporal group of super pixels that needs a single set of parameters to update, even more so, when the confidence of the pixel saturates, the Cascade updates are halted, providing huge speedups.
 Though it is necessary to mention that the window of sampling is chosen empirically and in scale with the confidence saturation values.
-The average speedup of the rejection tree algorithm is calculated as.

-Where x,y go over all indices of image, $n_i$ refers the ratio of background pixels labeled mean or mean with variance w.r.t the total number of background pixels in the image . $s_i$ is the normalized ratio of the time it takes for level i BG model to evaluate and label a pixel as background.
-The values of n and s have been profiled over various videos for different durations.
+The average speedup of the rejection tree algorithm is calculated as : $\frac{I(x,y)}{\sum_i s_in_i}$ where x,y go over all indices of image, $n_i$ refers the ratio of background pixels labeled mean or mean with variance w.r.t the total number of background pixels in the image, $s_i$ is the normalized ratio of the time it takes for level $i$ BG model to evaluate and label a pixel as background.
+The values of $n$ and $s$ were profiled over various videos for different durations.
 Also we show the distribution of the CHP pixels as well as the first 3 dominant modes within different frames of Waving tree and Time of Day videos with 40 frames of training each.
 We can see a huge occupancy of Red (CHP) for both background and foreground pixels.
 Here we explain the confidence measure and effect on accuracy of the GMM model.
 We obtain a speedup of 2x-3x with the use of the Adaptive Rejection cascade based GMM.
 This speedup goes up at the effectiveness of accuracy of confidence based spatio-temporal sampling to 4-5x.
-This is evident in the Cascade level population (in figure below).
+This is evident in the Cascade level population (in figure \ref{fig:Cog}).
+We observe a 17\% improvement in accuracy over the baseline model because of adaptive modelling to handle difficult scenarios explicitly using scene priors.